Neo-Nazism: United Kingdom

-In 1962 the British neo-Nazi activist Colin Jordan formed the National Socialist Movement (NSM) which later became the British Movement (BM) in 1968.
+In 1962, the British neo-Nazi activist Colin Jordan formed the National Socialist Movement (NSM) which later became the British Movement (BM) in 1968.

 John Tyndall, a long-term neo-Nazi activist in the UK, led a break-away from the National Front to form an openly neo-Nazi party named the British National Party.
 In the 1990s, the party formed a group for protecting its meetings named Combat 18, which later grew too violent for the party to control and began to attack members of the BNP who were not perceived as supportive of neo-Nazism.
 Under the subsequent leadership of Nick Griffin, the BNP distanced itself from neo-Nazism, although many members (including Griffin himself) have been accused of links to other neo-Nazi groups.

 Sonnenkrieg Division is a neo-Nazi terrorist organization in the United Kingdom, linked to international Atomwaffen Division network.
 Multiple members have been jailed for plotting terror attacks against minorities.
 Sonnenkrieg Division has been proscribed as a terrorist organization in United Kingdom and Australia.
 Sonnenkrieg Division is also closely tied with the Order of Nine Angles linked to the Murders of Bibaa Henry and Nicole Smallman.

 The UK has also been a source of neo-Nazi music, such as the band Skrewdriver.

 Asia

+China

+There is a neo-Nazi music subculture in China, with government unofficially tolerating pro-Han bands and cracking down on minority artists.
+Beijing based Goatowarex has many Nazi bands on its label, including Gestapo 666, Satanic Warmaster and Zyklon SS.

+According to Global Network on Extremism and Technology, there exists a neo-Nazi movement in China's Inner Mongolia.